PierreChouteau/DeepLearningWithAudio/utilities/dlwa/README.md

 ### Custom argument, extra_argument

-To use custom argument, just add at the end of the command line:
+To use a custom argument, add it to the end of the command line:
 ```
+./dlwa.py MODEL COMMAND [ARGUMENTS ...] \
 --custom \
 -- \
---YourCustomArguments
+--customArguments ...
 ```

-To use extra argument, just add at the end of the command line:
+To use extra argument, add it to the end of the command line:
 ```
+./dlwa.py MODEL COMMAND [ARGUMENTS ...] \
 -- \
---YourExtraArguments
+--extraArguments ...
 ```

 #### DDSP: